This is a standard pie or tart crust recipe.

 In the bowl of a food processor fitted with a metal blade, dump the flour, sugar, and salt.
 Blitz a few times to mix.

 Add all the cold butter and pulse a few times, until the mixture forms little balls.
 Most recipes say you should get balls the size of peas.
-Personally, I like larger chunks of butter in a crust so I try to stop before pea-size happens.
-Don't run the food processor; use short pulses and evaluate the consistency after each pulse.
-If you are making the crust with a pastry cutter, a fork, or your hands stop mixing when it's crumbly and the dough is sticking into little balls.
-Smaller balls = a more crumbly crust and larger = a more flaky crust.
+Personally, I like larger chunks of butter in a crust, so I try to stop before pea-size happens.
+Don't run the food processor and walk away; use short pulses and evaluate the consistency after each pulse.
+If you are making the crust with a pastry cutter, a fork, or your hands stop mixing when it's crumbly, and the dough is sticking into little balls.
+Smaller balls = a more crumbly crust and more massive balls = a more flaky crust.

 Turn the dough out onto a floured surface and bring it all together into a ball.
-Cut it half, form each half into a disc, wraps the discs in plastic wrap and refrigerate for at least 30 minutes.
+Cut the dough in half, (use a scale for precision if you are that baker,) form each half into a disc, wraps the discs in plastic wrap and refrigerate for at least 30 minutes.
 Keeping the dough cold is what keeps the butter chunks as chunks, and chunks are what makes the crust flakey when cooked.

 Now you have a dough that can be used in 30 minutes - just roll it out, fill it and bake it.
 Or, it can be frozen for up to 3 months.
-(I think the best crusts come from dough that has been frozen and thawed gently in the refrigerator), or you can blind-bake or prebake the crust now if that's what your recipe calls for.
+(I think the best crusts come from dough that has been frozen and thawed gently in the refrigerator), or you can blind-bake or prebake the crust after the 30-minute chilled-rest if that's what your recipe calls for.

-For Using the Crust Now in a Tart or Pie
+Using the Crust Immediately in a Tart or Pie

 After a 30 minute rest in the refrigerator, put some flour on the counter and roll out one disc into a circle about 3/8 inch thick and fit it into the pan.
-The rolling is fun and it's easy to get the crust too thin, so stop yourself as soon as the disc is big enough to fit the pan.
+The rolling is fun, so it's easy to get the crust too thin.
+Stop yourself as soon as the disc is big enough to fit the pan.

-Measure your circle by holding the pan over the dough and eyeballing if you have a large enough circle to go up the sides.
-About 2 inches wider is needed for a pie dish, less for a shorter tart pan.
+Measure your dough circle by holding the pan over the rolled out dough and eyeballing if you have a large enough circle to fit the bottom and go up the sides.
+About 2 inches wider than the pan-bottom-diameter is needed for a pie dish, less for a shorter-sided tart pan.

-Once the dough is over whatever dish you are using, center the disc and press it down in the center and along sides.
+Once the dough is in the dish, center the disc and press it down in the center and along sides.
 For a tart pan, press it into the flutes.
 There is so much butter in the crust, it won't stick once baked.
 Run the rolling pin over the top of the tart pan and cut away extra dough for a clean edge.
 For a pie, trim the overhang evenly and fold or crimp to make a decorative edge.
-If your pie has a top crust, roll out the second disc, fill the pie, place the crust on top, crimp, slice a few holes in the top for steam "escapeage."
+If your pie has a top crust, roll out the second disc, fill the pie, place the crust on top, crimp, slice a few holes in the top so steam can escape.

 If you want to use a combination of shortening and butter, replace about 5 T of butter with shortening.
 But, before you do that, maybe check out these two references.
 Crisco started out as hydrogenated cottonseed oil in the early 1900's as an alternative to animal fat for soap and candle making.
 Edison's light bulb was on the horizon and in one of the most brilliant displays of re-branding/marketing, Procter and Gamble realized candle making was not the way to go.
 Enter the first trans-fat fake food: Crystallized Cottonseed Oil = Crisco.